platformsh/platformsh-docs/docs/src/increase-observability/integrate-observability/tideways.md

 {{< note >}}
 The upstream now maintains two versions for Tideways, and both plugins are available on Platform.sh:
-* [tideways_xhprof](https://github.com/tideways/php-xhprof-extension): The open source version, therefore no licensing is required (On the downside, less integration services are available).
-You can use it in combination with [xhprof UI](https://github.com/phacility/xhprof).
+* [Tideways_XHProf](https://github.com/tideways/php-xhprof-extension): The open source version, therefore no licensing is required (On the downside, less integration services are available).
+You can use it in combination with [XHProf UI](https://github.com/phacility/xhprof).
 * [tideways](https://tideways.com): The bundle proprietary full version of the product and plugins, which the rest of the guide is mostly aimed to cover.
 {{< /note >}}